 - How to maintain the data that is accumulating in your system

 - How to use inquiries and reports to obtain the information you wish to access

-- How to complete period and year-end procedures in each module
+- How to complete the period and year-end procedures in each module

 iii.
 Conference Room Pilot Testing